Blendify/blender-manual/trunk/blender_docs/manual/modeling/empties.rst

 *******

 The "Empty" is a single coordinate point with no additional geometry.
-Because has no volume and surface, it cannot be rendered.
+Because an Empty has no volume and surface, it cannot be rendered.
 Still it can be used as a handle for many purposes.